Exequiel-Fleitas/spotify-popularity-prediction/README.md

 ---

 ## Conclusion
 Song popularity can be **partially predicted** using Spotify audio features alone.
-Production-related attributes such as loudness and energy play a dominant role, while musical key and mode contribute little.
+Production related attributes such as loudness and energy play a dominant role, while musical key and mode contribute little.
 However, most popularity variance remains unexplained, highlighting the importance of non-audio factors such as artist recognition, playlist placement, marketing, and cultural trends.

 ---